Skip to content

 The Compliance Link is visible in two places:

-• Publisher's advertiser view: When a publisher opens an advertiser record that has a Compliance Link, they can see the linked chapter, the link status, and the synchronized data fields.
+• Provider's sponsor view: When a provider opens a sponsor record that has a Compliance Link, they can see the linked chapter, the link status, and the synchronized data fields.

-• Chapter's dashboard: The chapter's settings or dashboard area shows all active Compliance Links, listing which publishers have linked advertiser records and the current status of each link.
+• Chapter's dashboard: The chapter's settings or dashboard area shows all active Compliance Links, listing which providers have linked sponsor records and the current status of each link.

 A practical example

 Consider a national political party with local chapters in several cities.
-The party's Berlin chapter runs advertisements through three different publishers: an online news outlet, a social media platform, and a print publisher.
+The party's Berlin chapter runs advertisements through three different providers: an online news provider, a social media platform, and a print provider.

-Without Compliance Links, each publisher would maintain its own copy of the Berlin chapter's sponsor information.
-If the chapter changes its postal address, someone would need to contact all three publishers to update the records.
+Without Compliance Links, each provider would maintain its own copy of the Berlin chapter's sponsor information.
+If the chapter changes its postal address, someone would need to contact all three providers to update the records.

 With Compliance Links, the Berlin chapter updates its address once in The Taurus.
-All three publishers' advertiser records reflect the change through the active Compliance Links.
-When a complaint arrives at any of the three publishers, both the publisher and the Berlin chapter are notified immediately.
+All three providers' sponsor records reflect the change through the active Compliance Links.
+When a complaint arrives at any of the three providers, both the provider and the Berlin chapter are notified immediately.

 Managing Compliance Links